dhellmann/openshift-enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 * Describe an approach for installing Single Node OpenShift in a BareMetal environment for production use.
 * The implementation should require minimal changes to the OpenShift installer and the should not affect existing deployment flows.
 * Installation should result a clean Single Node OpenShift without any bootstrap leftovers.
+* Describe an approach that can be carried out by a user manually or automated by an orchestration tool.

 ### Non-Goals